 Bayer used to be a reliable dividend payer as dividend payments have been stable and growing for many years.
 Dividend is up 4.5% on average each year since 2014.
 Since 2017 dividend has not been changed and is EUR 2.8 per share.
 The dividend yield is attractive at 5.2%.
 The company’s dividend policy is to pay 30% to 40% of adjusted earnings per share (EPS).
 Adjusted EPS for 9 months 2020 is EUR 5.09 per share.
 Bayer could end 2020 with adjusted EPS around EUR 6.

 Payouts in the coming years are expected to be at the lower end of the range.
 Low payout ratio means that a dividend would be well covered by earnings in the future.
 However there is a risk of dividend cut as the company should deal with high debt and litigation.

-At the end of September total financial debt of Bayer was EUR 43.45 B. With EUR 31.48 B the company’s D/E ratio is as high as 138%.
+At the end of September total financial debt of Bayer was EUR 43.45 B. With equity of EUR 31.48 B the company’s D/E ratio is as high as 138%.

 Bayer’s shares recovered from the pandemic caused crisis.
 Then they have been under pressure in the autumn due to litigation risks and rebounded somewhat again.